-Actuarial determined contribution amounts are calculated as of the beginning of the fiscal year (July 1) for the year immediately following the fiscal year.
-The assumption shown below are those used in the 7/1/2020 actuarial valuation to calculate the FY2022 ADC.
+Actuarially determined contribution amounts are calculated as of the beginning of the fiscal year (July 1) for the year immediately following the fiscal year.
+The assumption shown below are those used in the 7/1/2021 actuarial valuation to calculate the FY2023 ADC.
 Assumptions used to determine all contributions in the past would not have been the same.

-Methods and assumptions used to determine e contribution rates: Actuarial cost method Entry Age Normal Amortization method Level Dollar Remaining amortization period 10 to 15 years Asset valuation method 4-year smoothed market Inflation 2.50 percent Salary increases Rates vary by years of service Investment rate of return 6.00%, net of pension plan investment expense, including inflation Retirement age Rates vary by age Mortality SOA PubS-2010(B) with generational projection using Scale MP-2019
+Methods and assumptions used to determine contribution rates:

+Actuarial cost method Entry Age Normal Amortization method Level Dollar Remaining amortization period 9 to 15 years 4-year smoothed market

+Asset valuation method Inflation 2.50 percent

+Salary increases Rates vary by years of service

+Investment rate of return 6.00%, net of pension plan investment expense, including inflation

+Retirement age Rates vary by age

+SOA PubS-2010(B) with generational projection using Scale MP-2019 Mortality

+Actuarial Information to Include in the Financial Statements for the June 30, 2023 Measurement Date